HarshKumarraghav/periodically_servers/README.md

 # Periodically API

-You can access the data by using this link: https://periodically-servers.herokuapp.com/ A simple NodeJS API for **Periodic Table Elements** returns in JSON format.
+A simple NodeJS API for **Periodic Table Elements** returns in JSON format.
+---
+You can access the data by using this link: https://periodically-servers.herokuapp.com/
 ---

 ## JSON Data